Design Academy of Eindhoven

-The sky is blue due to a phenomenon called Rayleigh scattering that refers to the scattering of electromagnetic radiation (of which light is a form) by particles of a much smaller wavelength.
-Our eyes are more sensitive to blue rather than violet this means to us the sky appears blue.
+The sky is blue due to a phenomenon called Rayleigh scattering which refers to the scattering of electromagnetic radiation (of which light is a form) by particles of a much smaller wavelength.
+Our eyes are more sensitive to blue rather than violet which means to us the sky appears blue.

 When the Sun is lower in the sky, sunlight goes through more of the atmosphere.
 The blue light is scattered so much that the reds and yellows pass through to your eyes.
 I’ve tried to capture the blue of the sky and the red of the sunset.

 And these colors are so if the air pollution is not present.
 We have almost burnt up all the sunlight aka fossil fuels.
 We are reaching for the sky and traveling to outer space but getting further away from what is here we need to take care of.

 “The sky will always be too big for me but the part that I see will always be mine”